-Traditionally, when a couple gets married, they merge their money along with their lives.
 For example, that may mean taking shared responsibility for paying bills or developing joint savings goals.
-It can also mean combining their paychecks or other recurring income, such as tax refunds and cash gifts from the wedding, into a single bank account.
+It can also mean combining paychecks or other recurring income, such as tax refunds and cash gifts, into a single bank account.

 For many couples, a joint bank account is the ultimate symbolic gesture of their financial union.

 Having one bank account offers a number of benefits.
-For example, sharing an account allows each spouse access to money when they need it.
-Joint bank accounts usually provide each account holder with a debit card, a checkbook and the ability to make deposits and withdraw funds.
+For example, sharing an account allows each partner access to money when they need it.
+Joint bank accounts usually provide each account holder with a debit card, a checkbook, and the ability to make deposits or withdraw funds.
 If your bank provides it, each of you would also have online access to account information and tools, which can simplify paying bills and other shared financial tasks.

 Some legal affairs are also streamlined with joint bank accounts.
-In the event that one spouse passes away, the other spouse will retain access to the funds in a joint account without having to refer to a will or go through the legal system to claim the money.
+In the event that your partner passes away, in most cases, the other parter will retain access to the funds in a joint account without having to refer to a will or go through the legal system to claim the money.
 This happens if the account has what is termed as a “right of survivorship,” and it depends on the account and state law.
 If the joint account does not have this designation, the share of the account belonging to the deceased owner will be distributed through their estate.

 Drawbacks of a Joint Bank Account

 While sharing a bank account can simplify your money management system, there are some potential downsides too.
-For example, some couples may feel a loss of financial independence with a joint bank account, especially early in the marriage.
-With separate accounts, each spouse maintains an individual degree of freedom over their finances.
+For example, some couples may feel a loss of financial independence with a joint bank account.
+With separate accounts, each partner maintains an individual degree of freedom over their finances.
 In other words, there's no "checking up" from the other partner because transactions are private, rather than shared.

-To avoid money arguments, couples should discuss their separate debts in detail before deciding on which kind of banking works best for them.
+To avoid resentment, couples should discuss their separate debts in detail before deciding on how to share their financial load.

 Using Separate Bank Accounts

 Discussing finances frequently and deciding on a plan will lay a strong financial foundation for both you and your partner.
-Couples who revisit their decision ever so often may also find success by making sure their strategy still works for them.
+Couples who revisit their decision every so often may also find success by making sure their strategy still works for them.

-Married couples can choose to maintain separate accounts and also open a joint account in which they deposit a portion of their income that they both agree on.
+Committed partners can choose to maintain separate accounts and also open a joint account in which they deposit a portion of their income that they both agree on.
 This way, you both enjoy the benefits of a joint account while still maintaining the independence of divided finances.
-Couples can also choose to keep separate checking accounts and start joint saving account for vacations, down payment for a home, kids’ college tuition, or retirement.
+Couples can also choose to keep separate checking accounts and start a joint savings account for vacations, down payment for a home, a kids’ college tuition, or retirement.

 Setting Financial Goals as a Couple

-As you and your spouse decide on whether to establish a joint bank account or keep separate bank accounts, you may find that it’s wise to set financial goals together in either scenario.
-When having financial discussions, some questions to ask are:
+As you and your partner decide on whether to establish a joint bank account or keep separate bank accounts, you may find that it’s wise to set financial goals together in either scenario.
+When having financial discussions, some questions to ask include: